Barry University Engaged STEM Scholars

 • Chemistry (BS)

-Offering a Bachelor of Science in Chemistry, with the opportunity to specialize in biochemistry and environmental chemistry.
+Offering a Bachelor of Science in Chemistry, with the opportunity to specialize in biochemistry.
 The degree prepares student for pre-professional specializations which include pre-medical, pre-dental, pre-pharmacy and pre-veterinary.

 Partial support for this work was provided by the National Science Foundation Scholarships in Science, Technology, Engineering, and Mathematics (S-STEM) program under Award No. 1930076.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.